20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ## Taking a trip into a spinning black hole

-The ringularity in kerr is extremely cool, and is one of my favourite things to simulate, so lets have a look at how this looks with an accretion disk!
+The ringularity in Kerr is extremely cool, and is one of my favourite things to simulate, so lets have a look at how this looks with an accretion disk!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5GThNPUu1KE?si=CbjZbSLSi-HOwT7-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>